The 20 Best Drug Induced Dyskinesia Doctors Near Me in Pennsylvania, US

 Offers Telehealth

-Meredith Spindler is a Neurologist in Philadelphia, Pennsylvania.
+Meredith Spindler is a Neurologist practicing medicine in Philadelphia, Pennsylvania.
 Dr. Spindler is rated as a Distinguished provider by MediFind in the treatment of Drug Induced Dyskinesia.
-Her top areas of expertise are Movement Disorders, Parkinson's Disease, Drug Induced Dyskinesia, Aromatic L-Amino Acid Decarboxylase (AADC) Deficiency, and Deep Brain Stimulation.
+She is also highly rated in 29 other conditions, according to our data.
+Her clinical expertise encompasses Movement Disorders, Parkinson's Disease, Drug Induced Dyskinesia, Dopa-Responsive Dystonia, and Deep Brain Stimulation.
+Dr. Spindler is board certified in Neurology, 2010.
 Dr. Spindler is currently accepting new patients.

 Distinguished in Drug Induced Dyskinesia